INNOVATION HUB

 4. Encourage and support Innovation Hub practices to resubmit their work to the MCH Innovations Database and move up the Practice Continuum.

-In 2024, AMCHP is hosting four webinars on topics related to programmatic best practices that all MCH professionals and advocates are welcome to attend.
-Register for the upcoming webinars (see below)
+In 2024, AMCHP hosted four webinars on topics related to programmatic best practices that all MCH professionals and advocates are welcome to attend.
+Explore below for recordings of each webinar:

 Submission Support